paris-saclay-cds/ramp-board/doc/workers.rst

 specific resources (e.g. GPU's).
 To this end you need to prepare an image based on which RAMP can launch an instance for each submission.

-There are two ways supported by RAMP to do so: you can either make an image following the steps below or make a pipeline with a recipe to create an image.
+There are two ways supported by RAMP to do so (steps to follow are described below):
+1. you can either make an image (see :ref:`prepare_AWS_image`)or
+2. make a pipeline with a recipe to create an image (see :ref:`prepare_AWS_pipeline`).

 The latter option has an advantage if you forsee that the image will be updated during the course of the running challenge (e.g. participants demand installing additional Python packages).
 The first option will require altering the image